Girls need space to escape cyberbullying

 Luckily, Girlguiding does a great job of helping girls and young women switch off from the online world.
 When I was a Guide, using phones during meetings was rare and discouraged, so that all of us could take a break from social media and enjoy other activities.

-It provides a non-judgemental and safe space where girls can discuss the issues that affect them and be supported and bolstered by the other young women around them.
+It provides a non-judgmental and safe space where girls can discuss the issues that affect them and be supported and bolstered by the other young women around them.

 The Girls' Attitudes Survey finds that 85% of girls aged 11 to 21 say cyberbullying left them feeling isolated and lonely.
 It is clear girls need more support on these issues to protect their mental well-being.